C++ Implementation: Insert Alternatives

 }

-This version returns true if it actually inserted something, and false if it found it already there.
+This version returns true if it actually inserted something, and false if it found it was already there.

-Why did you make it return a bool, you're not using that result when you call it from insert?
+Why did you make it return a

 Because it's good practice for this style of helper.
 More complicated tree-insertion algorithms may need to know whether or not something was inserted.

-But honestly, when you're writing code for this class, it's easier if you don't add complexity to those algorthms when you don't have to.
+But, honestly, when you're writing code for this class, it's easier if you don't add complexity to those algorthms when you don't have to.

 (When logged in, completion status appears here.)